BS14/kube-lookout/README.md

 It posts nice dynamic status updates for the above to slack

-*Please don't use this to replace more mature monitoring tools (prometheus etc)*, this is for informational purposes only.

 ## For early adopters

 Check deploy/* for example manifests.